SableRaf/signalfilter/README.md

 ## Tested

-System:

-* OSX
+Systems: OSX

 *Signal Filter should theoretically work on every platform.
 If you try it on Windows or Linux, please let me know using the [issues](https://github.com/SableRaf/SignalFilter/issues) page.*

-Processing Version:
+Processing Version: 2.0

-* 2.0

 ## Dependencies